yankeeinlondon/happy-wrapper/README.md

 - `IElement`, `IText`, and `INode`
 - `Document`, and `DocumentFragment`

-We actually _re_-export `DocumentFragment` as both `DocumentFragment` and as `Fragment`.
+> **Note:** we actually _re_-export `DocumentFragment` as both `DocumentFragment` and as `Fragment`.
 We do this because the _type_ for `DocumentFragment` will be auto-associated to the browser's DOM if you don't explicitly state it and Happy DOM's implementation is a subset of the full DOM so you'll get typing errors that may seem baffling.
 To avoid this we prefer use of the short and explicit type of `Fragment`.

 ## Contributions

-This library was built with a purpose in mind and therefore it's surface area may have some gaps in terms of addressing all obvious use-cases around the DOM.
+This library was built with a specific purpose in mind and therefore it's surface area may have some gaps in terms of addressing all obvious use-cases around the DOM.
 Happy to work with anyone who wants to add in a PR to make this a better subset.

 ## License